git-pull/tao-of-tmux/manuscript/04-server.md

 into [Formats](#formats), [Targets](#targets) and tools such as [libtmux](https://github.com/tony/libtmux)
 which I made that utilize the often unnoticed advanced features under the hood.

-It surprises some when I mention it because servers often beget a setup process.
+It surprises some because servers often beget a setup process.
 But just because servers are involved doesn't entail hours of configuration on each machine you run it on.
-There is no setup.
+There's no setup.

-When people people think server, they think pain.
+When people think server, they think pain.
 It invokes an image of digging around `/etc/` for configuration files and flipping settings on and off just to get basic systems online.
 But not with tmux.
 It's a server, but in the good way.